MichaelJbyte/MichaelJbyte/README.md

 ## Hello.
 My name is Michael and this is my Github.
 __________________________________________________
-- I am currently studying for the CompTIA Security+ Certificate.
+:As of April 2025 I am now CompTIA Security+ Certified.

-- I am also intersted in entering the cybersecurity field.
+- I am currently working on projects to enter the cybersecurity field.
 - This account will display any projects or practice labs I will complete.

 >I know Java and am learning Python.